How to Choose the Best POS System for Your Small Business

 While you can take card payments using a standard credit card processor, there are a lot of benefits to using a small business point-of-sale (POS) system.
 For starters, every time you take a payment using a POS, all the data from the sale is tracked and recorded in the system.
 This is key for inventory management, which a small business POS system helps you keep track of.

-For example, Square Point of Sale, our POS system, can send you alerts when you’re running low on an item, so you can reorder in time.
+For example, Square Point of Sale, our POS software, can send you alerts when you’re running low on an item, so you can reorder in time.
 Good POS systems for small business also offer comprehensive sales analytics and data.
 With Square you can see if you tend to sell more croissants or muffins on Mondays, for example — helpful when you’re placing an order with your bakery.

 Small business POS systems often offer multilocation management, so you can effectively monitor your business’s different branches.
 However, it’s worth noting that some POS systems charge extra for each additional location, which can be frustrating if you’re trying to expand.
 (Square offers multilocation management free).
-Another perk we offer all our sellers is free chargeback protection for up to $250 each month.
-That means if a customer disputes a payment, we go to bat for you for all chargebacks and cover the cost even if the bank doesn’t decide the case in your favor.

 Best POS system for retail